Deportes La Serena: Promotion and stability

+Relegation and return

+The team promoted to Primera División in 2020.

+La Serena was relegated from Primera División in 2012 and subsequently spent several seasons in Primera B. The club experienced an extended period outside the top flight before mounting a successful promotion challenge in 2019 under manager Luis Marcoleta.
+La Serena reached the promotion final against Deportes Temuco in January 2020 and, after a goalless draw, won the penalty shoot-out to secure its return to Primera División after seven years.

+The club remained in the top division through 2022 before being relegated again.
+After two seasons in Primera B, La Serena produced a dominant campaign in 2024 under Erwin Durán.
+The team led the standings for much of the season and secured both the championship and promotion with four matches remaining after defeating Deportes Recoleta 1–0 at the Estadio La Portada, while Barnechea lost to Deportes Antofagasta.'

+La Serena completed the 2024 campaign with only two defeats, while Argentine forward Lionel Altamirano finished as the competition's leading scorer with 24 goals in 30 appearances.
+The title was the club's fourth second-tier championship, following those won in 1957, 1987 and 1996, and secured its return to Primera División for the 2025 season.

 Stadium

 Deportes La Serena plays at home at Estadio La Portada, premises owned by the Municipality of La Serena.
 It is located close to downtown, at the intersection with Avenida Avenida Amunátegui Balmaceda and his name is because between 1770 and 1903, at the same intersection where it is currently the stadium, there was a monument that served as main entrance to the city, which was called La Portada de La Serena.

 The stadium was opened on 26 August 1952 and at first it was a dirt field, filling in until November 1955, coinciding with the arrival of professionalism Deportes La Serena.
 It currently has a capacity of 18,243 spectators.